valimoradi/BAN505/README.md

-# predicting transportation demand
+# Predicting transportation demand
-time series analysis
-Project 10 of the DATA MINING FOR BUSINESS ANALYTICS book by wiley. bicup2006 data set.
+It is the 10th project of the "DATA MINING FOR BUSINESS ANALYTICS, wiley, 2018".
+It uses the bicup2006 data set.
-Predicting transportation demand using time series analysis for a bus stop.